qteatime/kate/README.md

 Alternatively, you can use Kate online from https://kate.qteati.me/.
 It's possible to install the page as a web application and have it work offline:

-- On Windows: open the page in Microsoft Edge and choose `Apps -> Install site as an app` from the menu;
+- On Windows 10+: open the page in Microsoft Edge and choose `Apps -> Install site as an app` from the menu;
 - On iPhone: open the page in Safari and choose `Share -> Add to Home Screen`;
 - On Android: open the page in Google Chrome and choose `Install app` from the menu;